programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### STEP 3: Dataset and spaCy deployment

-Begin by importing the set folder of AI tool licences, gathered by Estrada and replicating the current tools discussed at the University of Buffalo for institutional purchasing.
-This code then prints the first 1,000 characters and displays them within Jupyter, to verify that the machine-readable content is accurate for NLP.
+Begin by importing pathlib, pandas and pdfplumber from your installed packages in Step 1, as well as the set folder of AI tool licences, gathered by Estrada.
+This code then prints the first 1,500 characters from the initial licence found, displaying them within Jupyter to verify that the machine-readable content is accurate for NLP.
+The final line silences a simple warning around pdfplumber parsing the PDF, as - on manual inspection - the output was accurate.

-    with open("data/agreements/", encoding="utf-8") as f:
-    print(f.read()[:1000])

-You can also, through our constructed folder, pick out an individual licence, if more relevant to your own research practice.
-In this case, we use Transkribus's current terms and conditions.
-Then set a convenient, and easily rememberable variable, for the read text, in this case *TK_document* -

-    with open("data/transkribus_terms.txt", encoding="utf-8") as f:
-    print(f.read()[:1000])
+    from pathlib import Path
+    import pandas as pd
+    import pdfplumber

+    ROOT = Path("AI_Products_TOS")  # contains folders "AI Agent", "Lit Review", "Transcription"

+    next(ROOT.rglob("*.pdf"))  # first PDF it finds
+    print("Testing:", pdf_path)

+    text = extract_pdf_text(pdf_path)
+    print("Chars:", len(text))
+    print(text[:1500])  # preview first 1500 characters

+    import warnings
+    warnings.filterwarnings("ignore", message="Could not get FontBBox from font descriptor.*")

+To further verify that pdfpplumber has read all the intended PDFs, you can print the number of agreements found, as well as their file names.

-    TK_document = nlp(text)
+    pdfs = list(ROOT.rglob("*.pdf"))
+    print("Found PDFs:", len(pdfs))
+    for p in pdfs[:10]:
+        print(p)

-Now you can import spaCy, as well as pandas (used for later data frame and .csv file exportation), as well as the required package - PhraseMatcher.
-Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process, as an initial step (see Havens, 2022), we perform these actions as part of our dictionary set-up, to reduce processing steps:
+Now you can import spaCy, as well as its required PhraseMatcher.
+Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process, as an initial step (see Havens, 2022), we perform these actions as part of our dictionary set-up, to reduce processing steps.
+The last line loads spacy's standard English langauge model.

     import spacy
     from spacy.matcher import PhraseMatcher, Matcher
-    import pandas as pd

     nlp = spacy.load("en_core_web_sm")

 ### Step 4: Dictionary Set-Up